DV

 Strategy & risk

-ITOT tracks S&P Total Market Index with an index approach; SCHB tracks Dow Jones U.S. Broad Stock Market Index with an index approach; VOO tracks S&P 500 Index with a large cap approach; VTI tracks CRSP US Total Market Index with a basket approach.
+ITOT tracks S&P Total Market Index with an index approach; SCHB tracks Dow Jones U.S. Broad Stock Market Index with an index approach; VOO tracks S&P 500 Index with a large cap approach; VTI tracks Morningstar US Total Market Index.

 VOO beta1.0